Disaster and climate risk and resilience assessments

 Recent events, including unprecedented wildfire seasons, catastrophic flooding and extreme heat, highlight the importance of understanding and reducing disaster and climate risks, as well as enhancing the resilience of communities across B.C.

-The provincial assessment will provide foundational information on key hazards including:
+The provincial assessment provides information on key hazards including:

 • Extreme heat